MaximTrushin/Malina/README.md

 - Element names cannot contain spaces
 - See the full spec for the XML Name gere http://www.w3.org/TR/REC-xml/#NT-Name

 >JSON has different rules for names.
-In the future, for the sake of the full symantic compatibility with JSON, the support of JSON names will be added by introduction of "quoted IDs".
+In the future versions, for the sake of the full symantic compatibility with JSON, the support of JSON names will be added by introduction of "quoted IDs".
 Still, the current implementation covers majority of the use cases because names with spaces or other special symbols are used rarely in the real life scenarios.

 ### Compound Identifier
 ID with dot(s) is called a **Compound Identifier**.
 Dots split a compound identifier in several parts.